The International Forestry Review (IFR)

 Eberhard Bruenig University of Hamburg, Germany

-Neil Byron Australian Productivity Commission, Australia
+Neil Byron University of Canberra, Australia

 José Joaquin Campos CATIE, Costa Rica